Nonalcoholic fatty liver disease

 Lifestyle and home remedies

-With your doctor's help, you can take steps to control your nonalcoholic fatty liver disease.
+With help from your health care team, you can take steps to manage nonalcoholic fatty liver disease.
 You can:

 - Lose weight.
-If you're overweight or obese, reduce the number of calories you eat each day and increase your physical activity in order to lose weight.
-Calorie reduction is the key to losing weight and managing this disease.
-If you have tried to lose weight in the past and have been unsuccessful, ask your doctor for help.
+If you're overweight or obese, reduce the number of calories you eat each day and increase your physical activity to lose weight slowly.
+Eating fewer calories is key to losing weight and managing this disease.
+If you tried to lose weight in the past and couldn't, ask your health care team for help.

 - Choose a healthy diet.
-Eat a healthy diet that's rich in fruits, vegetables and whole grains, and keep track of all calories you take in.
+Eat a healthy diet that's rich in fruits, vegetables and whole grains.
+Your health care team may suggest avoiding or limiting certain foods and drinks, such as white bread, red and processed meats, juices, and sweetened drinks.
+Keep track of all calories you take in.

 - Exercise and be more active.
-Aim for at least 30 minutes of exercise most days of the week.
+Aim for at least 150 minutes of exercise a week.
 If you're trying to lose weight, you might find that more exercise is helpful.
-But if you don't already exercise regularly, get your doctor's OK first and start slowly.
+But if you don't already exercise regularly, get your health care team's OK first and start slowly.

-- Control your diabetes.
-Follow your doctor's instructions to stay in control of your diabetes.
-Take your medications as directed and closely monitor your blood sugar.
+- Manage your diabetes.
+Follow your health care team's advice to manage your diabetes.
+Take your medicines as told by your care team and watch your blood sugar closely.

-- Lower your cholesterol.
-A healthy plant-based diet, exercise and medications can help keep your cholesterol and your triglycerides at healthy levels.
+- Lower your cholesterol and blood pressure.
+Improve your cholesterol levels and blood pressure if they are high.
+A healthy diet, exercise and medicines can help keep your cholesterol, triglycerides and blood pressure at healthy levels.

 - Protect your liver.
-Avoid things that will put extra stress on your liver.
-For instance, don't drink alcohol.
-Follow the instructions on all medications and over-the-counter drugs.
-Check with your doctor before using any herbal remedies, as not all herbal products are safe.
+Avoid things that could harm your liver health.
+For example, don't drink alcohol.
+Follow the instructions on all medicines and nonprescription drugs.
+Check with your health care team before using any herbal supplements, as some can harm the liver.

 No alternative medicine treatments are proved to cure nonalcoholic fatty liver disease.
-But researchers are studying whether some natural compounds could be helpful, such as:
+But researchers are studying whether some supplements or natural compounds could be helpful, such as:

-Vitamin E. In theory, vitamin E and other vitamins called antioxidants could help protect the liver by reducing or neutralizing the damage caused by inflammation.
+Vitamin E. In theory, vitamin E and other vitamins called antioxidants could help protect the liver by reducing or canceling out the damage caused by inflammation.
 But more research is needed.

-Some evidence suggests vitamin E supplements may be helpful for people with liver damage caused by nonalcoholic fatty liver disease.
-But vitamin E has been linked with increased risk of death and, in men, an increased risk of prostate cancer.
+Some evidence suggests vitamin E supplements may be helpful for people with NAFLD who don't have type 2 diabetes.
+Vitamin E supplements are not recommended for people with serious liver scarring or type 2 diabetes.
+Vitamin E has been linked with a slightly increased risk of heart disease and prostate cancer.

-If you already drink coffee, these results may make you feel better about your morning cup of coffee.
+If you already drink coffee, these results may make you feel better about your morning cup.
 But if you don't already drink coffee, this probably isn't a good reason to start.
-Discuss the potential benefits of coffee with your doctor.
+Discuss the possible benefits of coffee with your health care team.

 Preparing for an appointment

-Start by making an appointment with your family doctor or primary doctor if you have signs and symptoms that worry you.
-If your doctor suspects you may have a liver problem, such as nonalcoholic fatty liver disease, you may be referred to a doctor who specializes in the liver (hepatologist).
+See your family doctor or primary doctor first if you have symptoms that worry you.
+If your doctor suspects a liver problem, such as nonalcoholic fatty liver disease, you may be referred to a doctor who specializes in the liver, called a hepatologist.

-Because appointments can be brief, it's a good idea to be well prepared.
-Here's some information to help you get ready, and what to expect from your doctor.
+Because appointments can be short, it's a good idea to be well prepared.
+Here are a few tips to help you get ready, and what to expect from your doctor.

 What you can do

-- Be aware of any pre-appointment restrictions.
-When you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
+- Know what to do before your visit.
+When you make the appointment, ask if there's anything you need to do beforehand.

 - Take any relevant medical records, such as records of any tests you've had that relate to your current condition.